PalanixYT/wayfetch/README.md

 A neofetch rewrite that is still lacking some features

-I know that the way prefix is usually used for wayland programms.
+I know that the way prefix is usually used for wayland programs.

 Although I haven't ported over other logos yet, it is relatively easy to do so.
 Just remember that every line should have equal length, otherwise it's going to mess up the printing.